HeleNoir/exploration-mechanisms/README.md

 and `src/tuning` for the `irace` configuration.

-To execute, open a terminal, navigate to the respective subfolder of the algorithmic variant (e.g. `../tuning/pso`) and run `irace` (we use the command line option of irace; for more details on that, take a look at the official documentation).
+To execute, open a terminal, navigate to the respective subfolder of the algorithmic variant (e.g. `../tuning/pso`) and run `irace --seed s --log-file log`, where you specify s and log with (we use the command line option of irace;
+for more details on that, take a look at the official documentation).

+The results of the irace can be found in the corresponding .Rdata files.

 ### Mechanism Comparison